How & When to Write a Visa Letter of Invitation to a Friend or Relative Coming From Abroad

 Dear Mom and Uncle Jim:

-I will cover all of your expenses for this trip, including travel to and from the United States, travel to and from destinations we will visit, meals, recreation, and housing.
+I will cover all of your expenses for this trip, including air travel to and from the United States, travel to and from destinations we will visit, meals, recreation, and housing.

-I can't wait to see you.
+I can’t wait to spend some time with you.

 Love,